 Proposition 4.3.
-For any fixed Σ , there are only countably many register machines up to strong equivalence.
+There are only countably many register machines up to strong equivalence.

 Proof.
 Fix k and n and observe that for any |Q| = n, there are only finitely many register machines with upper register index $\leq k$.
-[This follows from our previous finite upper bound on the number of (Σ, Q) -instructions.]
+[This follows from our previous finite upper bound on the number of Q-instructions.]
 By the previous remark, only the size of the set Q matters up to strong equivalence, so for fixed k and n, the set of register machines with any state set of size n and upper register index $\leq k$ up to strong equivalence is finite.
 But then the set of all Σ -register machines up to strong equivalence is a countable union of finite sets, thus countable.